MrHedmad/kerblam/README.md

 - The folder structure of your project adheres to the Kerblam! standard, although you may configure it in `kerblam.toml`.
   Read more about it [here](https://kerblam.dev/quickstart.md).
-- You use `make` or bash scripts as your pipeline manager.
+- You use some kind of workflow management system to run your analysis.
   - Kerblam! natively uses `make`, but nothing stops you writing shell files that execute other tools, like `snakemake`.
 - You use `docker` or `podman` as your virtualisation service.